-Cat Scratching Deterrent Citrus Sprays
+Cat Scratch Deterrent Sprays

-Some professional cat behavioralists may recommend spraying citrus-scented sprays to deter cats from scratching furniture and carpets.
+Some professional cat behavioralists recommend spraying citrus-scented sprays to deter cats from scratching furniture and carpets.

 To make your own cat scratching deterrent citrus spray, simply fill a new 16 ounce spray bottle with distilled water and mix in two teaspoons of lemon juice.
 Shake well and spray only surfaces that may be inviting places that your cat may want to scratch or claw.

-However, it’s wise to test the citrus spray on an inconspicuous area on your furniture or carpet to make certain it doesn’t discolor or damage the surface, furniture or carpet.
+It’s wise to test the citrus spray on an inconspicuous area on your furniture or carpet to make certain it doesn’t discolor or damage the surface, furniture or carpet.
 This applies to the pleather (fake leather) furniture covering as well.

 Trim your cat’s nails

 Cats are easier to train to get their claws trimmed if started when they are kittens or very young juveniles.

 What the heck is a feline paw-dicure?
 Well, they are actually soft rubbery cat claw covers that are glued onto each of your cat’s claws.
 They come in a whole bunch of different colors or you can get clear.

-But, if you you and and your cat have trust in each other, make it date!
-And lastly, always reward and praise your cat with lots of love and some tasty cat treats!
+But, if you you and your cat trust each other, make it date!
+And always reward and praise your cat with lots of love and some tasty cat treats!